 Stochastic anomaly detection in eye-tracking data for quantification of motor symptoms in Parkinson's disease

 Two methods for distinguishing between healthy controls and patients diagnosed with Parkinson's disease by means of recorded smooth pursuit eye movements are presented and evaluated.
 Both methods are based on the principles of stochastic anomaly detection and make use of orthogonal series approximation for probability distribution estimation.
-The first method relies on the identification of a Wiener model of the smooth pursuit system and attempts to find statistically significant differences between the estimated parameters in healthy controls and patients with Parkinson's disease.
-The second method applies the same statistical method to distinguish between the gaze trajectories of healthy and Parkinson subjects tracking visual stimuli.
+The first method relies on the identification of a Wiener-type model of the smooth pursuit system and attempts to find statistically significant differences between the estimated parameters in healthy controls and patientts with Parkinson's disease.
+The second method applies the same statistical method to distinguish between the gaze trajectories of healthy and Parkinson subjects attempting to track visual stimuli.
 Both methods show promising results, where healthy controls and patients with Parkinson's disease are effectively separated in terms of the considered metric.
 The results are preliminary because of the small number of participating test subjects, but they are indicative of the potential of the presented methods as diagnosing or staging tools for Parkinson's disease.

 Place, publisher, year, edition, pages

-Control Engineering Neurology
+Neurosciences Control Engineering